Home/Resources/Tariff Calculator

 USMCA Narrow

-USMCA Exemptions & Limits
+USMCA exemptions & limits

 The US-Mexico-Canada Agreement (USMCA) provides preferential tariff treatment for qualifying goods that meet rules-of-origin requirements.
 However, USMCA does not override Section 232 tariffs on steel and aluminum — these apply to Canada and Mexico regardless.
 USMCA is most relevant for general merchandise duties, not Section 232 or 301 tariffs.
 For construction materials, the practical exemption from USMCA is narrow.